Be the first to have hot-off-the-press titles from Coffee House Press.

-The Spring 2023 subscription features seven Coffee House Press books (fiction, essay, and poetry) published between April and August of 2023, delivered monthly.
+The Spring 2024 subscription features seven Coffee House Press books (fiction, essay, and poetry) published between April and August of 2024, delivered monthly.
 Free domestic shipping.
-Taxes included.

 If you’re purchasing this subscription as a gift, please include the gift recipient’s shipping address.
 Special instructions for gifting may be made at checkout.

 Please note that this product is only available domestically.
 For international shipping inquiries, please contact email@example.com.